socketry/utopia/README.md

 So, Utopia exists because it suits my way of thinking about web applications, and it's conceptual core has been refined for over a decade.
 It provides a considered amount of both flexibility, and opinionated behavior.

+### Is it production ready?

+Yes.
+We've used Utopia since about 2010 in production.

+### Is it fast?

+Yes.
+[Trenni](https://github.com/ioquatix/trenni) includes native [Ragel](http://www.colm.net/open-source/ragel/) parsers, and Utopia uses [Concurrent::Map](https://github.com/ruby-concurrency/concurrent-ruby) for multi-thread safe caches.
+On my laptop, Utopia can process 3000 requests/s rendering content on a single thread.

 ## Installation

 Install utopia: